If you’re looking for somewhere to see turtles in Curacao then you’re in the right place.

-This post will tell you all of the best places to see turtles in Curacao and includes where you can swim with turtles in Curacao and where you can see baby turtles hatching.
+In the rest of this article, I’ll reveal all of the exact locations in Curacao where you can see and swim with turtles + where you can see baby turtles hatching.

 The most common species of turtle that you’ll see in Curacao is the green sea turtles although several other species can be spotted here.